 6. Vintage Cracked Grunge Textures (JPG)

-This grungy texture pack comes with a lot of attitude.
+This grungy wood texture background pack comes with a lot of attitude.
 Each file looks like a realistic peeling paint texture perfect for Photoshop, yet they're abstract at the same time.
 The cracked, chipped paint on wood effect is a perfect way to set the tone in your creative work.

 7. Wood Grain Textures Template (PSD)